 View more guides at Linux Wiki Guides

 This is a guide to getting Linux running on the Panasonic Toughbook W8 laptop.
-The Toughbook W8 is great for running Linux, but requires some minor tweaking to get everything installed and running properly.
-The distribution I used was Fedora Core 14 (FC14), but other than the installation section, this document should help you get other distributions working as well.
+The Toughbook W8 is great for running Linux, especially with Fedora 23.
+Earlier distributions require minor tweaking to get the sound card working through the speakers.
+The distribution I used was Fedora Core 23 (with notes on FC14, my original install), but other than the installation section, this document should help you get other distributions working as well.
 In the interest of full disclosure, I am an employee of a subsidiary of Panasonic Corporation.

 For a general discussion about this laptop you can visit the Panasonic Toughbook W8 page on LapWik.